 Again Al wanders into the woods, this time finding a note with a feather attached that says, “The goldfinch feather will take you to the great tree.
 G.” He can’t help but follow the clue.
 His curiosity stoked, he climbs up the remains of the ancient dead tree he frequently visits, only to find another note pinned to the top, again with a feather.
 “The jay feather will lead you down the stream.
 G.” At the stream, Al finds yet another note and feather, this one stuck to a limb out in the midst of the stream.
 Having to traverse the swift waters to get to it, Al is both amused and a little exasperated.
 The note reads: “The feather of the hawk will take you to the tower.
 G.” Who would go to such trouble to torment the old man so?

 Back at home, Alejandro tries to figure out where the clues came from.
 After a lead he’s given by Amparo turns out to be a dead end, he decides to visit his only real friend in town, the local parish priest, Eladio.
 Although Al is an atheist with a dim view of religion, and he and the priest often exchange insults, it is clear that the two men are quite fond of each other.
 Al brings Eladio a box of chocolates and asks for his help in identifying the handwriting from the notes.
 The priest is a scholar and has some knowledge of graphology, among other things.
-The priest identifies the writing as that of a young girl, and suggests she is stubborn and uneducated but has some native intelligence, sensitivity, passion and a sense of humor.
+He identifies the writing as that of a young girl, and suggests she is stubborn and uneducated but has some native intelligence, sensitivity, passion and a sense of humor.
 These qualities suggest someone who is a good match for Alejandro, if not as a lover then at least as a companion.

 The priest also identifies the tower referred to in the final note as the bell tower of his own church.
 He and Al decide to climb the tower to look for the next clue.
 Here Al wonders why the girl has chosen him.
 What exactly does she see in him?
 The priest says it’s because he’s a fool and that she’s toying with him for her own amusement.
 They find the clue, which says, “Falcon feathers will take you to the performance.
 G.” Eladio warns Al that this game could lead to trouble, and informs him that the local school children are putting on a performance of Macbeth.
 It seems that Al’s mystery girl may be even younger than he anticipated.